 - One-step, or one-page, is when all the checkout process elements are displayed on a single page, and a user can enter their data in any particular order.

-How to get a payment page?
+How to get a payment page to accept payments?

 We suggest opting for in-house payment page creation if: